Welcome to Flower Park Care Home

-Here our dedicated team provides quality care to people who are frail and elderly, and people with dementia, in two dedicated suites.
-We have an open-door policy, and always welcome visits and input from the friends and family of those living here.
+Here our dedicated team provides quality nursing care to people who are frail and elderly, in two dedicated suites.
+We have an open-door policy, and always welcome visits and input from the friends and family of residents living here.

 Our welcoming, comfortable, purpose-built home has beautiful, well maintained gardens.